anjapago/AnalyzeAccountability/_posts/2019-08-20-all-label-results.markdown

 ## Results from Full Data

-The results from all events together are shown in the following two sections, with the sentence based results, and the excerpt based results.
+The results from all events together are shown in the following table, with both the sentence based results, and the excerpt based results.

 <div class="output_html rendered_html output_subarea output_execute_result">
 <style  type="text/css" >